laravel/docs/helpers.md

     {!! old('name', optional($user)->name) !!}

 The `optional` function also accepts a Closure as its second argument.
-The Closure will be invoked if the value provided as the first argument is not null:
+The Closure will be invoked if the value provided as the first argument is null:

     return optional(User::find($id), function ($user) {
         return new DummyUser;